 This glass art paperweight can be customized with your business’s logo or a personalized message.
 A memorable keepsake of an executive’s home away from home.

-Executive Gift Baskets
+Corporate Gift Baskets

 Perfect for those with a refined palate, this executive gift basket comes with cheese, crackers, sausage, and coffee.
 It also comes with two ceramic coffee mugs and a cutting board, so they can assemble everything themselves and enjoy it right away.

 A thoughtful idea, if we do say so ourselves.
 Our executive gift basket appeals to all tastes, genders, and ages.
 Spoonful of Comfort Corporate Gift Baskets include delicious soups, bacci rolls, and cookies.
 A corporate gift account entitles your company to a discount, concierge-style assistance on bulk orders, and loyalty perks each time you order.
 Shop our Corporate Collection to see our variety of professional, delicious gift options.

 Wine is a popular business gift during the holidays, so why not be a step ahead and give something to transport it?
 This elegant wine carrier can carry two bottles at a time, making it great for bringing wine to holiday parties.